-- 1. Create a student worksheet containing roll numbers, names and total marks.
-Open a document in Word and insert the excel worksheet using:
+1. Create a student worksheet containing roll numbers, names and total marks.
+Open a document in Word and insert the excel worksheet using:-

 - i) Copy/Paste

 - ii) Embedding

 - iii) Linking

 - 2. The term wise marks for APS class of 20 students are stored in 3 separate sheets named term1, term2 and term3.
-Create 4th worksheet that contains student names and their total

-and average marks for the entire year.
+Create 4th worksheet that contains student names and their total and average marks for the entire year.
 Give proper headings using headers.
 Make the column headings bold and italic.
-The 4^{th} worksheet should contain college name as the first line.
+The 4th worksheet should contain college name as the first line.
 Make it bold, italic and center it.

-3. Consider the following employee worksheet:-
+- 3. Consider the following employee worksheet:-

-Full Name Grade Basic (VA)VehicleAl (First Last) 1/2/3 Salary HRA PF Gross Net lowance
+Full (First Name Last) Grade 1/2/3 Basic Salary HRA PF Gross Net (VA)VehicleAllowance